creer-pro/blaze/README.md

 ### `tailwind.config.js` and customization

-The `tailwind.config.js` at the root of this directory contains all Tailwind's configuration for this template. it contains the config for colors, font and backgrounds used in this template.
+The `tailwind.config.js` at the root of this directory contains all Tailwind's configuration for this template. it contains the config for *colors*, *font* and *backgrounds* used in this template.
 You can customize them as you wish.

 ### `res\`